Rhmarwaha/DISTRIBUTED-SYSTEM-DESIGN-COUCHBASE/README.md

 ## Configuration

-- Adjust the number of nodes, cluster settings, and other configurations in the Docker Compose file (`docker-compose.yml`) to meet specific requirements.
+- Adjust the number of nodes, cluster settings, and other configurations to meet specific requirements.

 ## Dataset